tessalt/echo-chamber-js/readme.md

 # Echochamber.js [_super alpha_]

-## All off the commenting, none of the comments.
+## All of the commenting, none of the comments.

 Echochamber.js is a third-party script you can install to add a simple comment form to your blog post or website.